Robert Diab

 Fernwood, 2008

 After September 11th, Parliament made significant amendments to law, arguing that terrorism made extraordinary measures necessary.
-Older powers for detention pending deportation have been used to detain persons indefinitely without charge on secret evidence.
+Older powers for detention pending deportation have been used to detain people indefinitely without charge on secret evidence.
 The scope of national security privilege has been vastly expanded.
 Courts have found these and other powers, including ‘preventive arrests,’ ‘judicial interrogations’ and deportation despite the risk of torture consistent with the Charter of Rights and Freedoms.